 This is why we take the time to thoroughly assess and gather each person’s input and preferences.
 We realize that in order to effectively help, we must treat to your experience.

-The National Institute of Drug Abuse (NIDA) reports that the longer the time between detox and residential treatment, the greater the risk of relapse.
-It is for this reason that clients immediately transition from our detox program upon completion to one of our addiction treatment programs.
+The National Institute of Drug Abuse (NIDA) reports that the longer the time between an individual’s detox and admission into a residential treatment program, the greater the risk of relapse.
+It is for this reason that following completion of our detox program, clients immediately transition to one of our addiction treatment programs.

-Detox can be challenging, but there is no need to be fearful of withdrawal.
-Our facilities that provide on-site detoxification are staffed with licensed medical teams that closely monitor clients for signs and symptoms of withdrawal.
+There’s no reason to be afraid of treatment.
+Detox and withdrawal can be challenging but our facilities that provide on-site detox are staffed with licensed medical teams that will closely monitor you for signs and symptoms of withdrawal.
 By progressing through the detox progress, withdrawal symptoms tremendously diminish.

 What is the detox environment at American Addiction Centers like?

-Detox rooms are located away from the main areas of the facilities to promote a quiet environment, especially during peak days of withdrawal.
-Detox rooms are close to staff offices for easy access as frequent monitoring is necessary.
-And because American Addiction Centers specialized in dual diagnosis—simultaneously treating substance abuse and behavioral health issues—our licensed psychiatrists are present during the detox process and can address high levels of stress anxiety.See All FAQs >
+For the sake of clients going through detox at AAC facilities, we’ve located our detox rooms away from the main client activity areas.
+This promotes a quiet environment that helps clients – especially during peak days of their withdrawal.
+However, theses detox rooms are close to staff offices for frequent monitoring and easy access to staff.
+Because American Addiction Centers specializes in dual diagnosis—simultaneously treating substance abuse and behavioral health issues—our licensed psychiatrists are available during the detox process to address high levels of stress or anxiety.See All FAQs >

 Addiction Treatment Articles